InfoSecInnovations/project-fantastic/README.md

 ## Installation

-Clone the repository and run `npm i` inside the repository root as administrator.
+Clone the repository and run `npm i` inside the repository root.

 ## Getting started